By: Jennifer Murphy, DDS, FAGD

 4. Being a Dentist is Financially Rewarding

 Most everyone knows dentists make a good living.
 I often feel that when I say I’m a dentist, people think of dollar signs and not teeth.
-Dentistry definitely does provide a good income, particularly for the time worked.
+Dentistry can provide a good income, particularly for the time worked.

-However, just note that you will work hard for that income.
+Specialists earn higher salaries.
+Just note that, in general dentistry or any dental specialty, you will work hard for that income.

 5. Freedom and Flexibility